This is a repost of an Op-Med piece that I recently wrote for Doximity. Enjoy!

 Well, that little side business started to grow.
 People started calling it my “side hustle.”
 The income it provided started to grow.
 I then began to create additional streams of income, including real estate investments as well as my blog, Passive Income MD.

-My father practiced medicine in a different time.
+My father practiced medicine at a different time.
 Even he will admit that it’s far different now than it was when he was building his practice.
 In fact, he believes that the profession has undergone more changes in the last 10 years than in his entire 40-year practice.

 The pathway used to be clear: study hard, work hard, and you’ll be rewarded with a good life.

 Unfortunately, those same rules don’t seem to apply to physicians today.
-We all know some of the reasons, like out of control student loan debt, changing regulations and reimbursements, and shaky job security, just to name a few.
+We all know some of the reasons, like out-of-control student loan debt, changing regulations and reimbursements, and shaky job security, just to name a few.

 However, it’s not just physicians that seem to be affected.
 Other professions have had to adjust and even completely change the way they do business.
 The rules have changed, and so have people and technology.
 We simply can’t expect to practice and thrive the same old way.